 8. Register for Charitable Fundraising

-Now that your organization has filed for tax-exempt status with the IRS and state of Florida, you must plan for future fundraising efforts.
+Now that your organization has filed for tax-exempt status with the IRS and the state of Florida, you must plan for future fundraising efforts.
 Your fundraising efforts can be hampered by shoddy preparation in this step.

-Requirements for registering as a charitable foundation is another area where the laws vary from state to state.
+Requirements for registering as a charitable foundation are another area where the laws vary from state to state.
 In Florida, nonprofits must register with the Department of Agriculture and Consumer Services annually before soliciting any Florida resident.